MikeXydas/ArticleCategoryClassification/README.md

       However, in the `classify.py` we use the Tfid_vectorizer.
 In a similar way instead of having a number of appearances of each word, we have a number f representing a frequency of that word (0 <= f <= 1).
       More on the tfid_vectorizer: http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfTransformer.html#sklearn.feature_extraction.text.TfidfTransformer
      An important parameter of the tfid_vectorizer which can be tweaked in order to achieve optimum accuracy is the max_fd.
 Max_fd is an upper limit of the allowed frequencies of each word.
-For example if we have a max_df of 0.8 and a word appears into 9 out of 10 articles then that specific word won't make it into the vector.
+For example, if we have a max_df of 0.8 and a word appears in 9 out of 10 articles then that specific word won't make it into the vector.

 3. **LSI truncating (Latent Semantic Indexing)**
    As you may expect, the train_set is big and we will end up with a vector that has too many columns.
 LSI is a way of reducing the column number without losing much of the useful information.
 This ends up on a great speed up of the training and cross-validation following.